Police Station Architecture Design Tips: Part 4 (Ash Makes a Splash)

 Ash trees that fell victim to invasive insect resurrected in new police station

-I will conclude this series on police station design tips with a case study that exemplifies how communities can overcome—and even use to their advantage—an unexpected setback.
+This series on police station design tips concludes with a case study that exemplifies how communities can overcome—and even use to their advantage—an unexpected setback.
 The classic “make lemonade out of lemons” proverb comes to mind.
 But in this case, the Village of Arlington Heights, Illinois has achieved something much more satisfying and longer lasting than lemonade.

 10 Years, 10,000 Trees